-Volunteers come to Innisfree for at least one year to learn what it's like to share life with adults with disabilities.
+Volunteers come to Innisfree for at least one year of service to share life with adults with disabilities.
 They attend workstations like the woodshop, kitchen and gardens and meet friends with and without disabilities that can last a lifetime.

 Who are we?